Director of the Art Museum

 Educational Programs Manager

 Heather Harris, Educational Programs Manager, has worked in arts education in a wide variety of contexts, both nationally and internationally.
-Her background is in drama education, and she holds an MA from New York University in Educational Theatre.
-She became interested in the art museum context while conducting research for her PhD (in progress) on the connections between schools and arts organizations.
+Her background is in drama education, and she holds an MA in Educational Theatre from New York University and a PhD from the University of Illinois at Urbana-Champaign in Curriculum and Instruction.
+She became interested in the art museum context while conducting her doctoral research on the connections between schools and arts organizations.
 This led her to a position as the Education Coordinator at Krannert Art Museum in Champaign Illinois.
-There Harris taught and administrated school programs, including a recurring week-long residency for 3rd-5th graders at Krannert.
-She is excited to forge similarly robust partnerships with K-12 schools, institutions of higher education, and the larger community in her home state of West Virginia.
+There, Harris taught and administrated school programs, including a recurring week-long residency for 3rd-5th graders.
+At the Art Museum of West Virginia University, she works to forge robust partnerships with K-12 schools, institutions of higher education, and the larger community through planning and implementing interactive programs and tours.

 Liza L. KirkAbel

 Liza L. KirkAbel, Facilities Manager, is a native of West Virginia and a graduate of Concord University with a BS degree in Recreation and Tourism Management and a Master of Arts degree from California University of Pennsylvania in Tourism Planning and Development.
 She has spent most of her career working in Housing & Residence Life at colleges and universities in West Virginia.
 Her passion for the park system and the outdoors led her to complete the SLET academy for the National Park Service and most recently to work for the West Virginia Division of Natural Resources, Wildlife Section, as a Park Superintendent in Southern West Virginia.